What GLP-1s Help With, And What Your Body Still Needs From You

 “GLP-1s are a cheat code.”

-These medications are a helpful tool.
+These medications are helpful tools.
 They make change more realistic.
-But tools work best when you pair them with habits that support your body.
+But women using these meds know that tools work best when paired with habits that support their bodies.

 “I’m not hungry, so eating isn’t important.”